Quasi-cluster algebras from non-orientable surfaces: Integrable systems associated with unpunctured surfaces

 Let $\SM$ be an unpunctured marked surface which is not necessarily oriented.
 We denote by $\C\SM$ the set of curves in $\SM$ whose both endpoints are in $\M$ considered up to isotopy with respect to $\M$.
 We define a \emph{one-sided geodesic} as a curve in $\SM$ joining two marked points on the same boundary component such that its concatenation with a boundary component joining its two endpoints reverses the orientation of the surface.

 We fix two boundary components $\d$ and $\d'$ of $\SM$ which are not necessarily distinct.
-Let $\mathcal H$ denote the homotopy class of oriented curves in $\SM$ whose endpoints lie respectively on $\d$ and $\d'$ (but not necessarily on $\M$).
+Let $\mathcal H$ denote a given homotopy class of oriented curves in $\SM$ whose endpoints lie respectively on $\d$ and $\d'$ (but not necessarily on $\M$), where the homotopy do not necessarily preserve $\M$.
 Finally, denote by $\C_{\mathcal H}$ the set of elements in $\C\SM \sqcup \B\SM$ such that a representative of the isotopy class belongs to $\mathcal H$.

 The boundary components $\d$ and $\d'$ are one-dimensional so that they can both be oriented.
 If $\SM$ is oriented the boundary components $\d$ and $\d'$ are canonically oriented and we fix orientations $\omega$ and $\omega'$ respectively of $\d$ and $\d'$ which are induced by the orientation of $\SM$.
 If $\SM$ is not orientable, we fix arbitrary orientations such that $\omega = \omega'$ if $\d = \d'$.